A parametrized generalization of Ohno's relation for multiple zeta values: Introduction

-holds for any integer $l\ge0$ and all complex numbers $\alpha$ with $\mathrm{Re}\,\alpha>0$. \end{theorem} Taking $\alpha = 1$ in Theorem 1.1, we get Ohno's relation for MZVs.
-Therefore Theorem 1.1 is a generalization of Ohno's relation for MZVs.
-As Y. Ohno stated in \cite{oh}, Ohno's relation for MZVs generalizes simultaneously the duality (\cite{h1}, \cite{z}) and the sum formula for MZVs (\cite{eu}, \cite{gr}, \cite{h1}, \cite{hm}, \cite{m}), and contains Hoffman's relation for MZVs (\cite[Theorem 5.1]{h1}).
-In consequence of Theorem 1.1, the same relations as above also hold for $Z(\mathbf{k};\alpha)$.
-For example, the following sum formula for $Z(\mathbf{k};\alpha)$, which was proved by the author in \cite[Proposition 1]{i1}, can be derived from Theorem 1.1: the identity
+holds for all integer $l\ge0$ and all complex number $\alpha$ with $\mathrm{Re}\,\alpha>0$. \end{theorem} Taking $\alpha = 1$ in Theorem \ref{claim:1.1}, we get Theorem A. Therefore Theorem \ref{claim:1.1} can be regarded as a generalization of Theorem A. Further Theorem \ref{claim:1.1} means that $Z(\mathbf{k};\alpha)$'s satisfy many $\mathbb{Q}$-linear relations (see also Remark 2.10 in Section 2).
+As another example of Theorem \ref{claim:1.1}, we can obtain the following sum formula for $Z(\mathbf{k};\alpha)$'s: the identity